KathyReid/pivotsummit-2016/transcript.md

 We're going to take a look at;

-* Some of the macro-economic factors that are driving shifts in jobs
 * Some of the technology trends that are re-shaping jobs
 * And we'll take a look at the skills that will be needed to secure employment in the future.